nextcloud/vm/issue_template.md

 <!--
 Thank you for reporting your issue to us!

 Please report only issues corresponding to the VM for Nextcloud 10 or later.
 If you found a bug that is related to the  server core, you can file your report here: https://github.com/nextcloud/server

+A general note:
+This is the **issue tracker of Nextcloud**, please do NOT use this to get answers to your questions or get help for fixing your installation.
+This is a place to report bugs to developers, after your server has been debugged.
-If you are looking for help and not report any bugs, please use the Nextcloud forums: (https://help.nextcloud.com/c/support/appliances-docker-snappy-vm)  instead.
-You can also buy support here: https://shop.hanssonit.se
+ You can find help debugging your system on our home user forums: (https://help.nextcloud.com/c/support/appliances-docker-snappy-vm)  instead.
+You can also buy support here: https://shop.hanssonit.se or check out the options at https://nextcloud.com/support/

 Thank you!
 -->